Counselling for Anxiety: What You Will Learn & How it Helps

 Anxiety is comprised of three parts — what happens in your mind (your thoughts and emotions), what happens in your body (the hyperventilating, the shaking, etc), and what you do (not talking in social settings, avoiding anxiety-provoking situations, and so on).

-Acceptance and Commitment Therapy (ACT) is another useful approach for anxiety.
-In contrast to CBT, ACT suggests that you don't need to change the thoughts you have so much as change the way you respond to them when they do pop up.
-With my own clients, I use both CBT and ACT techniques, working with the individual to find the methods that are most effective for them.
+I use both CBT and ACT techniques with my own clients, working with the individual to find the methods that are most effective for them.
 It might be that a client prefers one approach over the other, or that different issues that make them anxious respond better to CBT or ACT.

 Along with managing the mind, it's important to also address the body.
 Improving any sleep issues is always priority one when it comes to being able to handle our emotions better.
 Reflect on ways you might be taking in too much for your brain and body to process (whether that's caffeine, reading the news, scrolling social media or obsessively listening to self-help podcasts).
 Look for opportunities to engage in activities that de-stress the body — try to find pockets in each day and week for calming and soothing experiences like warm baths, or bobbing in the ocean, lying on the grass under a tree, or just sitting and breathing quietly for a few minutes.

 The important thing to know is that you are not crazy, or weird, or alone.
-Our brains are designed to pay attention to things that might cause us harm so we can avoid them – and these days it can feel like there are a lot things that could hurt us, whether it’s a virus or not succeeding at work or unkind comments from others.
-What we aim to do in counselling is turn down the volume on those thoughts and get them back in perspective, so you can build a more comfortable and fulfilling life.
+Our brains are designed to pay attention to things that might cause us harm so we can avoid them — and these days it can feel like there are a lot things that could hurt us, whether it’s a virus or not succeeding at work or unkind comments from others.
+What we aim to do in counselling is turn down the volume on those thoughts and get them back in perspective, so you can build a more comfortable, enjoyable, and fulfilling life.

 I’m always so impressed by my clients with anxiety that book in for sessions, as getting in contact with a therapist is a pretty anxiety-provoking thing to do.
 For more information about what that first session is like, please check out this post.